-Unlike IDA, the IBRD raises funds primarily through the issuance of bonds in the world's financial markets.
+Unlike IDA, the IBRD raises funds primarily through capital markets and supports middle-income and creditworthy lower-income countries.
 The operations of the IBRD are funded through its own earnings and the capital contributions from its member country shareholders.

 Among the countries of the hotspot: